autosome-ru/BABACHI/README.md

 ```

-The BAD Segmentation tool is maintained by Sergey Abramov and Alexandr Boytsov.
+The BABACHI tool is maintained by Sergey Abramov and Alexandr Boytsov.